 In January of 2012, the FDA ordered 33 manufacturers of similar products to conduct 3 year studies which will assess the impact that transvaginal mesh implants have on organ damage and other serious complications.
 Industry experts would need to look at the many complications that can happen as a result of the product.
 Also in 2012 industry manufactures were faced with over 650 lawsuits by women who claimed that they had suffered painful injuries as a result of the incident.
 The U.S. judicial panel determined that lawsuits should be consolidated in February, and since then personal injury attorneys have been coming to assist those in need.

 If you have been the victim of a transvaginal mesh injury, then you shouldn't hesitate to seek compensation for your suffering.
 You deserve to be compensated for the agony that you have undergone, and shouldn't hesitate to start a lawsuit against the drug manufacturer who created the implant that has caused you so much injury.
 You can also sue if your loved one suffered a loss of enjoyment.
-With the right personal injury attorney there to assist you, you have a better chance of achieving the finances that you deserve!
+With the right product liability attorney there to assist you, you have a better chance of achieving the finances that you deserve.
+Contact us today!